front-end-intermediate/5-express/readme.md

     },
 ```

-Travelling to `http://localhost:3000/api/import` will import the data again but, this time, since we return something to the browser it will not be stuck on loading.
+Travelling to `http://localhost:3000/api/import` will import the data again but, this time, since we return something to the browser it will not be stuck loading.

 ### Aside - Status Codes